teves-castro/bulky/README.md

 ### How do I use this with [copper](http://github.com/danielcrenna/copper)?

-Bulky includes a `BulkCopyConsumer` (in source, not in the distroo) that will batch events handled by it and bulk insert them to the underlying database.
+Bulky includes a `BulkCopyConsumer` (in source, not in the distro) that will batch events handled by it and bulk insert them to the underlying database.
 By default, it uses [tophat](http://github.com/danielcrenna/tophat) for connection scoping
 (but you can provide your own `ConnectionBuilder` function), and [TableDescriptor](http://github.com/danielcrenna/TableDescriptor) for object mapping
 (but you can provide your own `Descriptor` for custom mapping).